-- In collaboration with Newcastle BRC and CRF, a YouTube video was made to explain the study for the first time in a child-friendly way to ease the assent process.
+- In collaboration with Newcastle BRC and CRF, this video explains the study in a child-friendly way to ease the assent process.
 The concept of using visual material for recruiting children into clinical trials is now used in a number of studies, with positive user feedback.

 - Through supporting the GOSH MRI department, the GOSH BRC was able to use non-invasive muscle MRI to study patient response to the golodirsen therapy.

 - Recruitment of DMD boys in London and Newcastle was made possible via the UK North Star network, supported by the Muscular Dystrophy UK, and partially by NIHR.